sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace Create a plantuml diagram for all classes in current codebase

-Workspace: Based on the provided workspace structure and the relevant symbols, here is a PlantUML diagram representing the classes and their relationships in the current codebase:
+Based on the provided workspace structure and the relevant symbols, here is a PlantUML diagram representing the classes and their relationships in the current codebase:

 ```plantuml
 @startuml